HoucemNaffati/A-Software-Craftsmanship-KATA/OurRules.md

 ## Unit Tests

-- It Validates functional specifications.
+- It validates functional specifications.
-- It vaptures behaviors and no technical details.
+- It captures behaviors and no technical details.
 - It allow Algorithm discovery.
 - Those tests provide **immediate** feedback when developing existing or new features.
 - They are extremely fast. (~1second)